erikradio/erikradio.github.io/works.md

 ### conference presentations
+Kalwara, J. and Radio.
+E. (2019).
+"Cataloging in a Linked Data Environment: An Exploration by the University of Colorado Boulder."
+Presentation at the annual ALA Conference, Washington, D.C.

 Radio, E. (2019).
 'A Survey of Time-Based Approaches to Serializing Linked Data.'
 Presentation at the LD4 Conference on Linked Data in Libraries, Boston, MA.